Super Proton Synchrotron: Later operations

 The SPS has served, and continues to be used as a test bench for new concepts in accelerator physics.
 In 1999 it served as an observatory for the electron cloud phenomenon.
+In 2002 and 2004, SPS produced gold nuclei from lead targets.
 In 2003, SPS was the first machine where the Hamiltonian resonance driving terms were directly measured.
 And in 2004, experiments to cancel the detrimental effects of beam encounters (like those in the LHC) were carried out.